Do Go On - 532 - Dashcon Failure

 Have you ever heard it?

-Yeah, ages ago, about that long ago
+Yeah, ages ago, about that long ago.

-Well, you could host then
+Well, you could host then.

-You were doing a great job though
+But you were doing a great job though.

 Was that basically it?

-Oh, it's not vaguely on track there
+It's not vaguely on track there.

-Oh, I'm off to do my shopping
+Oh, I'm off to do my shopping.

-I've got a list
+I've got a list.

-Better not forget the bill
+Better not forget the milk.

-Something like that
+Something like that?

-Oh, it's spooky milk
+Oh, it's spooky milk.

 Is it stuff like that?

-It's like dull but spooky
+It's like dull but spooky.

-I have no idea
+I have no idea.

-That feels right
+That feels right.

-Feels right to us
+Feels right to us, yeah.

-Any welcome to Nightveal fans in
+Any welcome to Nightvelle.

 Oh

-Big fans
+big fans

 I think that might have been a mouse husband